Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Results

 \subsection{Routing solution size and entanglement link age}

-The GHZ state fidelity lower bound shows how the fidelity of the GHZ states distributed depends on the number of entanglement links required and their fidelity.
-The impact of depolarising noise over the routing solution $w_R$ can be separated in terms of the noise during Bell state generation, and due to decoherence.
-Assuming that $w_0$ and $\Delta$ are uniform across the network, then the fidelity lower bound from Eq. (\ref{eq:8}) can be combined with Eq. (\ref{eq:2}):
+The fidelity of the GHZ states distributed depends on the number of entanglement links required and their fidelities.
+To quantify this, we consider how the impact of depolarising noise over the routing solution $w_R$ can be separated in terms of the noise during Bell state generation, and due to decoherence.
+Assuming that $w_0$ and $\Delta$ are uniform across the network the fidelity lower bound from Eq. (\ref{eq:prod_r}) can be combined with Eq. (\ref{eq:2}):

 This shows how the noise applied to the entanglement links can be described in terms of two main components.
 The first component describes the impact of noise that occurs during Bell state generation, and is dependent on the size $|R|$ of the routing solution.
-The second component describes the impact of decoherence with both the average age $\bar{\tau}$ and number of entanglement links required $|R|$ being relevant.
+The second component describes the impact of decoherence and depends on both the average age $\bar{\tau}$ and the number of required entanglement links $|R|$.
 Here, age is defined as the number of timeslots an entanglement link has been stored in a quantum memory when it is used for generating a GHZ state.